 With the predominance of Christianity, the predominant pagan celebrations and practices were in some way adopted and adapted into Christian traditions as well.
-The majority of the population were either farmers, shepherds, or lived by the land that their Roman lord provided in exchange of an annual wage or tax fee.
-There were of course merchants, fishermen, and other urban classes but all of them shared the same religious beliefs.
+The majority of the population were farmers, shepherds, or lived by the land that their Roman lord provided in exchange of an annual wage or tax fee.
+There were, of course, merchants, fishermen, and other urban classes but all of them shared the same religious beliefs.

 Favored meat with a gentle and soft taste, a Cretan Christmas staple

 Cretan Christmas, a season of abundance

 In religious celebrations, the pig of Christmas served as a bountiful meal that filled the table of each family.
 For reasons of familial economy, households of rural populations that had space, tended piglets until the time before Christmas where they are slaughtered.
 The season of abundance was always Christmas time in Crete.
 Each year, the pig of the family offered quantities of meat that was impossible to be consumed during the days of Christmas and for this reason they should find ways to preserve the meat for later.

 The pig of Christmas that sustains throughout the year

 When they slaughtered a big animal they knew that they could not consume the entire animal.
 The pig is not only an opportunity for big holiday meals but it is meat that will survive for the entire year.
 Because the goods were not in excess, the people have found ways to preserve the entire animal or parts of the animal for future use in both food and other basic commodities.